 Meet one of the most beautiful buildings in Bucharest.
 This prestigious concert hall is home of George Enescu Philharmonic Orchestra and George Enescu Festival, one of the most important cultural events in Europe.

 Opened in 1888, the building was designed by the famous French architect Albert Galleron and assisted by a group of Romanian specialists.

-It has a 40 m high dome and 12 Doric columns that reminds of the famous greek temples.
+The architecture of the building with its dome and the columns located at the entrance reminds of the famous greek temples.
 The same architect, Albert Galleron, designed the building of the National Bank of Romania, located in the Old Center which is a must see place, when you visit Bucharest.

-Inside the building there is a 70 meters long and 3 meters wide fresco illustrating the most important moments in the Romanian history.
-The auditorium has 600 seats and 52 seats in loggias.
+The interior of the building is even more impressive with its winding stairs and decorative sculptures.
+Inside the auditorium there is a 75 meters long and 3 meters wide fresco illustrating the most important moments in the Romanian history.
+The auditorium has 600 seats, 52 seats in loggias and an outstanding acoustic.